 • United Kingdom Securities Risk - A Fund's exposure to issuers located in, or with economic ties to, the United Kingdom, could expose a Fund to risks associated with investments in the United Kingdom to a greater extent than more geographically diverse funds.
 Investments in United Kingdom issuers may subject a Fund to regulatory, political, currency, and economic risks specific to the United Kingdom.
+Increasing commodity prices and rising inflation levels caused or exacerbated by the war between Russia and Ukraine prompted the United Kingdom government and other relevant authorities to implement significant policy changes.
+It is difficult to predict what effects any such policies (or the suggestion of such policies) may have and the duration of those effects, which may last for extended periods.
+These effects may have a material, potentially negative, impact on the United Kingdom economy that could affect the performance of a Fund's investments.
 Additionally, the transitional period following the United Kingdom's departure from the European Union (commonly referred to as "Brexit") ended on December 31, 2020 and European Union law ceased to have effect in the United Kingdom except to the extent retained by the United Kingdom by unilateral act.
+The United Kingdom and European Union then reached a trade agreement that was ratified by all applicable United Kingdom and European Union governmental bodies.
 The economic effects of Brexit, including certain negative impacts on the ability of the United Kingdom to trade seamlessly with the European Union, are becoming clearer but some political, regulatory and commercial uncertainty in relation to the longer term impacts nevertheless remains to be resolved.
 Accordingly, there remains a risk that the aftermath of Brexit, including its ongoing effect on the United Kingdom's relationships with other countries, including the United States and the European Union, may negatively impact the United Kingdom, the broader global economy, or the value of the British pound sterling, any of which may impact the value of investments held by a Fund.
-The depreciation of the British pound sterling and/or the Euro in relation to the US dollar would adversely affect a Fund's investments denominated in British pound sterling or Euros.